julianbuerge/space_monkeys/README.md

 ```

 ### NixOS
-You can add the dev shell found in [my NixOS configuration](https://github.com/julianbuerge/.mynixos) in `.mynixos/devshells/spacemonkeys-shell.nix` to your `devShell.system` flake outputs.
+You can add the dev shell found in [my NixOS configuration](https://github.com/julianbuerge/.mynixos) in `.mynixos/devshells/spacemonkeys-shell.nix` to your `devShells.system` flake outputs.
 Then clone this repository and enter the shell.

 ## Build instructions